Read content below or listen to audio.

 this awareness that abuse is taking place, Tina like Sandra, whom we discussed

-on the previous track, could not change.
+on the previous section, could not change.

 you have a client whom you feel you may have overlooked this basic step of client-awareness?